MathisJu/TwinCAT-ADS-Utilities/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The Automation Device Specification (ADS) protocol is a crucial component for any PLC running TwinCAT.
-It serves as a communication layer for many of TwinCAT's basic functionalities outside the real-time environment.
-This project provides a collection of ADS client wrappers that allow you to access these functions via an easy-to-use .NET class library. *TwinCAT-ADS-Utilities* uses the .Net API provided by [Beckhoff.TwinCAT.Ads](https://www.nuget.org/packages/Beckhoff.TwinCAT.Ads/).
+The Automation Device Specification (ADS) serves as a communication layer for many of TwinCAT's basic functionalities outside the real-time environment.
+This project provides a collection of ADS client wrappers that allow you to access these functions via a .NET class library or a via basic UI.
+It uses the .Net API provided by [Beckhoff.TwinCAT.Ads](https://www.nuget.org/packages/Beckhoff.TwinCAT.Ads/).
 Comprehensive documentation for the ADS API is available on [infosys.beckhoff.com](https://infosys.beckhoff.com/).

 ### Features
 * __Remote File System Access:__ Interact with the file system and registry of your PLCs remotely.